hoonzis/hoonzis.github.io/_posts/2016-10-07-charting-with-fable-and-nvd3.md

 var myDate = new Date(1238985);
 ```

-Now of course the other way around is to do a PR on Fable and fix this issue which after all should not be that hard and I guess thats what I should do instead of continuing this already quite long post.
+Now of course the other way around is to do a PR on Fable and fix this issue which after all should not be that hard and I guess that is what I should do instead of continuing this already quite long post.